St. John’s Reopening Plans

 As part of the Diocese of Central New York, St. John’s Ithaca is following the diocese’s “Faithful Response to the COVID-19 Pandemic.”

-While our focus for the near term will be to continue offering streaming services and online gatherings, St.John’s is submitting the paperwork to the bishop’s office to begin having some small in-person worship services.
-When our plan is approved and these services are scheduled, information about them will be emailed to parishioners and posted on this page.
+While our focus for the near term will be to continue offering streaming services and online gatherings, St.John’s has been approved to have some small in-person worship services.
 These will not replace live-streamed Sunday worship.

-As a first step in this process, St. Johns has completed the NY FORWARD Reopening Safety Plan.
+- As a first step in this process, St. Johns completed the NY FORWARD Reopening Safety Plan.

 While we are not able to meet in person, we continue to reach out to our community in love.
 Opportunities to continue the good work of St. John’s include

 The personal items pantry in Laundry Love has need of bar soaps, cleaning and disinfecting supplies.
 We want to be sure that our Loaves & Fishes guests have the means to keep themselves healthy during the current heath crisis.
 Bring donations to Loaves and Fishes when they are serving meals (see notice just below).